GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

       ```

     - Response: `201 Created` (success)
-    - Error responses: `404 Not Found` (customerId or productId not found), `409 Conflict` (a not closed (???)
+    - Error responses: `404 Not Found` (customerId or productId not found), `409 Conflict` (a not closed
       ticket for the same customer and product already exists), `422 Unprocessable Entity` (validation of
       request body failed) or `500 Internal Server Error` (generic error)
-    - Response body: The id of the ticket created.
+    - Response body: An object containing the id of the ticket created.
 An error message in case of error
       ```
       {
         "ticketId": 5